When you understand that your children’s ministry is way more than babysitting, you’ll see your ministry — and church grow!

 1. A Clear Purpose

-Too often the church nursery is seen as the loud “holding tank” for a flock of cute, but disruptive, little lambs.
+Too often the church nursery is seen as free babysitting for a flock of cute, but disruptive, little lambs.
 Don’t treat the nursery as a convenience for parents.
 Instead, give it the lofty purposes it rightfully deserves.

 Decide what’s really important and unique to the church nursery as opposed to other age-level classes.
 Set your goals much higher than just “providing a baby-sitting service.”
 For example, the nursery should strive to love every child, teach Bible basics such as “God made you” or “Jesus loves you,” be filled with praise to God, promote a secure and safe environment in God’s church, and help babies and toddlers develop social and play skills.

 You need a nursery director who loves little children, listens well to parents, is spiritually mature, is dependable, and considers every detail important.
 Develop a clear job description that explains these qualities.
 Then look for possible candidates.
 The nursery director will represent the church nursery, so choose well.
 Just as the personality of a church is largely defined by the pastor’s personality, so, too, the nursery will personify the strengths and weaknesses of its director.